acidb/mobiscroll-docs/docs/angular/_auto-generated/select/methods.md

 Sets the temporary value to be selected on the picker.
 The value will be committed when the user hits the set button.

+Parameters:
+ - value - The value to set.